Here we provide you with four steps that move your blog content towards obtaining paying customers for your business – whatever its size.

 Step 2: Incorporate correct testimonials in the correct places

 We have stated time and time again (and you will read this on other blogs/articles too), that client testimonials should be implemented as part of your content.
 Not only do these add a personable and relatable facet to your content and back up what you are saying, but various studies have also shown that the presence of testimonials can improve conversions by up to 25%.

 When it comes to your blog, try and match testimonials with your statements; reinforce what you are saying with unbiased, quoted evidence.
 So if you are mentioning how your party supplies store can provide balloons in any colour, match this to a testimonial: “I was so glad to have found your company for my wedding decorations.
 The dark blue balloons perfectly matched my bouquet, bridesmaid’s dresses and overall colour scheme, thanks again!” – Lainey, Wexford

-As you can see from the above example, readers are more likely to believe and comprehended this particular claim as stated by the company as there exists first hand affirmative evidence to prove this.
-In terms of placement of this testimonial, you can also see how it makes more sense to have this transcribed directly after the statement as opposed to in a more random our out-of-place location.
-Use the correct testimonials in the correct places and your blog readers will metaphorically buy-into what you are saying as they are able to believe what you are saying.
+As you can see from the above example, readers are more likely to believe and comprehend this particular claim as stated by the company as there exists first-hand affirmative evidence to prove this.
+In terms of placement of this testimonial, you can also see how it makes more sense to have this transcribed directly after the statement as opposed to in a more random out-of-place location.
+Use the correct testimonials in the correct places and your blog readers will metaphorically buy into what you are saying if they are able to believe what you are saying.